-It is true that expired milk is returned to the dairy.
-Any milk on grocery store shelves that is past its sell-by date is saved for the milk company to pick up while delivering fresh milk.
+It is true that some expired milk is returned to the dairy.
+Often, milk on grocery store shelves that is past its sell-by date is saved for the milk company to pick up while delivering fresh milk.
 Depending on the local dairies, some stores may actually empty the containers of old milk and only return the containers to the dairy.
 The question is, what happens to the milk that is returned to the dairy?

 The simple answered is that expired milk is disposed of and not used for anything, including cheese, sour cream, or yogurt.
-As for the rumor that chocolate milk is made from sour milk, it untrue.
+As for the rumor that chocolate milk is made from sour milk, it is untrue.
 No amount of boiling and added flavoring could remove the sour taste from milk gone bad.
-There is one thing that is true of most chocolate milk: It's delicious.
+There is one thing that is true of most chocolate milk: It’s delicious.
 Such a treat could never be made from anything but fresh milk.

 It is not only the dark color, added flavoring, and sugar that makes some people suspicious of chocolate milk, but the thickness.
 Chocolate milk has a creamier mouthfeel than regular milk, even though it typically contains less fat, and it has a thicker consistency.
-This creamy thickness is achieved through the addition of carrageenan, a seaweed-derived product which helps many food products, including ice creams, achieve a more creamy and thick consistency.
-It won't hurt you and there is nothing evil going on here.
+This creamy thickness is achieved through the addition of carrageenan, a seaweed-derived product that helps many food products, including ice creams, achieve a more creamy and thick consistency.
+It won’t hurt you and there is nothing evil going on here.
 Move on.
 In fact, chocolate milk, besides the added sugar, delivers the same nutrition as regular milk, including all the calcium.

-The FDA maintains strict standards of identity for all dairy products, including milk Although natural and artificial flavorings are allowed to be added to milk, all milk intended for consumption must be fresh milk.
+The FDA maintains strict standards of identity for all dairy products, including milk.
+Although natural and artificial flavorings are allowed to be added to milk, all milk intended for consumption must be fresh milk.
 Chocolate milk, in other words, is bound by the same rules as white milk.
 It is illegal to use anything but fresh milk in chocolate milk.

-Artifical Chocolate Flavor in Chocolate Milk?
+Artificial Chocolate Flavor in Chocolate Milk?

 Although you will often see artificial flavor listed among the ingredients in chocolate milk, the Instagram post I mentioned seems to be claiming that chocolate milk contains synthetic chocolate flavor.

-Under 21 CFR 131.110, milk flavorings, termed "characterizing flavoring ingredients" can be added to milk.
+Under 21 CFR 131.110, milk flavorings, termed “characterizing flavoring ingredients” can be added to milk.
 Among these are fruit and fruit juices and natural and artificial food flavorings.
-However, the label of a nonstandardized food product cannot be called "chocolate" unless it uses, as its source for chocolate flavor, an ingredient which complies with the standards of identity for cacao products, or if it is flavored with cocoa, but is a product which consumers have long expected to contain cocoa as its "chocolate" flavoring agent, and which consumers do not expect to contain whole chocolate.
+However, the label of a nonstandardized food product cannot be called “chocolate” unless it uses, as its source for chocolate flavor, an ingredient which complies with the standards of identity for cacao products, or if it is flavored with cocoa, but is a product which consumers have long expected to contain cocoa as its “chocolate” flavoring agent, and which consumers do not expect to contain whole chocolate.
 Most chocolate milk contains cocoa as its primary source of chocolate flavor.
-If a chocolate milk contained a synthetic chocolate flavoring agent, the manufacturer would not be able to label it chocolate milk and some other designation would have to be used, such as chocolate flavored milk drink.
+If chocolate milk contained a synthetic chocolate flavoring agent, the manufacturer would not be able to label it chocolate milk and some other designation would have to be used, such as chocolate-flavored milk drink.

 Questions have been raised about products containing “cocoa” being allowed to be called “chocolate.”
 The Associate Commissioner for Regulatory Affairs of the FDA has advised that such products can continue to be labeled as chocolate because consumers have long recognized that the products are made with cocoa rather than chocolate.
 For example, chocolate pudding made from cocoa instead of chocolate can still be labeled chocolate pudding as most consumers would still recognize this as chocolate pudding, and have no qualms about the chocolate flavoring being cocoa instead of chocolate.
 Chocolate milk would fall under this category.
 A chocolate bar, on the other hand, would not, because consumers expect chocolate bars to contain chocolate.